DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 set of kmers without N that are in reverse orientation in majority of the control genomes and forward in orientation in majority of case genomes

 5. myintactkwithN_rev0fwd1_kmer4plot.txt / myintactkwithN_rev1fwd0_kmer4plot.txt / myNoNintactk_rev0fwd1_kmer4plot.txt / myNoNintactk_rev1fwd0_kmer4plot.txt
-Set of kmers with unqiue genome position <sup> 4 </sup> used in the final plot
+Set of kmers with unqiue genome position <sup> 5 </sup> used in the final plot

 6. myintactkwithN_rev0fwd1.png / myintactkwithN_rev1fwd0.png / myNoNintactk_rev0fwd1.png / myNoNintactk_rev1fwd0.png
-Final plot of kmers set with unique genome position <sup> 4 </sup>
+Final plot of kmers set with unique genome position <sup> 5 </sup>

-<sup> 4 </sup> kmers with duplicated genome positions are defined by those showing identical values after rounding off median genome position of forward kmer in control genomes (column "fwdk_0gen_med") to the closest multiplier of selected value (e.g. 100, 1000, 10000)
+<sup> 5 </sup> kmers with duplicated genome positions are defined by those showing identical values after rounding off median genome position of forward kmer in control genomes (column "fwdk_0gen_med") to the closest multiplier of selected value (e.g. 100, 1000, 10000) as indicated by the y flag